GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/uofaroad/index.md

 trailhead: true
 heroStyle: "background"
 showSummary: true
 summary: "It’s fair to say that the U of A Access Road Gate is the “front door” of the Ministik.
-The gated road leads to a former  U of A Research Station and although the facility seems to have been shuttered from many years, the road itself is periodically cleared of deadfall and other obstacles."
+The gated road leads to a former  U of A Research Station.
+The facility seems to have been shuttered from many years, but the road itself is periodically cleared of deadfall and other obstacles."
 ---
 <div class="flex flex-col text-surface shadow-secondary-1 dark:bg-surface-dark dark:text-white max-w-max lg:flex-row h-auto sm:pb-10" style=margin-bottom:-100px;>
 <div class="w-full lg:w-1/2" style="margin-bottom: 20px;">